Skip to Main Content

 Common literature databases include:

-PubMed More than 30 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+PubMed This link opens in a new windowMore than 30 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.
 Mobile friendly.

-Web of Science Citations and abstracts from scholarly literature in the sciences, social sciences, arts, and humanities.
+Web of Science This link opens in a new windowCitations and abstracts from scholarly literature in the sciences, social sciences, arts, and humanities.
 Cited reference searching allows you to track prior research.
 Use the All Databases dropdown to link to BIOSIS Previews, BIOSIS Citation Index, and Medline.
 Linked to EndNoteWeb.